The design idea combines

 But high speed vibration (like tonearm resonances) will create higher eddy currents in the copper bearing base.

-The chart is symbolic to visualize the concept.
+(The chart is symbolic to visualize the damping concept.)

 The SAMBUCO offers flexibility for ALL alignments!

-- The distance of the record spindle to the tonearm bearing point determines the necessary offset angle. „Alignment“
+- The distance of the record spindle to the tonearm bearing point, and

 Alignment options